10 Simple Fall Prevention Exercises Seniors Can Do at Home

 More than 1 in 4 older adults falls each year, often resulting in serious injuries that cause loss of independence and mobility.

-Doing fall prevention exercises regularly reduces fall risk by specifically strengthening key muscles and joints to improve balance.
+Doing fall prevention exercises regularly reduces the risk of falls by specifically strengthening key muscles and joints to improve balance.

 We found a helpful free video from two physical therapists that teaches how to do 10 simple fall prevention exercises.